Leadership Partners Texas

 Add-On: 90-Day Progress Snapshot (Reassessment)

-What the 90-day snapshot adds:
+What the 90-day snapshot includes:

 • A short follow-up pulse aligned to the original ARA conditions